georgeharker/dotfiler/docs/update-hooks.md

 component has upstream changes available, and if so, apply them as part of the normal `dotfiler update` run.

-The zdot shell configuration manager ships a hook as the reference example.
+The zdot shell configuration manager ships a hook (`dotfiler-hook.zsh`) as the reference implementation.

 ---